hautakan/disobey24/README.md

 If you want to expand your security research further, you can use the encrypt.py file to encrypt your payloads so that they are not detected by antiVirus softwares: python3 encrypt.py payload.bin

+Remember to only use these in an environment where you have the permission to do so.